-Remaining tuition, room, and board charges remaining, after deduction of any financial aid, are divided into three equal installments to be paid according to the schedule in this section.
+Remaining tuition, room, and board charges, after deduction of any financial aid, are divided into three equal installments to be paid according to the schedule in this section.
 All other charges are due on or before the due date listed on the student's online account.
 A nonrefundable \$50 service charge per term will be added to the student account and due with the first payment.

-For Fall and Spring Terms

-First installment due on or before: First day after the add/drop period for the term installment payment due date installment payment due date

-Second installment due on or before: 30 calendar days from the first

-Third installment due on or before: 30 calendar days from the second
+For Fall and Spring Terms First installment due on or before: First day after the add/drop period for the term Second installment due on or before: 30 calendar days from the first installment payment due date Third installment due on or before: 30 calendar days from the second installment payment due date